bartvandebiezen/kirby-v2-srcset-tag/README.md

 ### Widths

-The tag will automatically get the widths of your files and place it in the srcset.
+The tag will automatically get the widths of your images and places these in the srcset.

-There is a know problem for 'sizes'.
+The attribute 'sizes' doesn't work yet.
 An example for sizes would be '(min-width: 1024px) 50vw, 100vw'.
-The problem for this is that currently Kirby doesn't support an escape character within KirbyText tags for a parenthesis.
-Until Kirby adds this, you cannot use 'sizes'.
-The default for sizes is '100vw'.
+The problem is that Kirby doesn't support an escape character within KirbyText tags for a parenthesis, which are also used to end the KirbyText tag.
+Until an escape character (for example '\') is added to Kirby, you cannot use 'sizes'.
+The current default for sizes is '100vw'.